WOA-Project/SurfaceDuo-Guides/Install10X/SurfaceDuo1.md

 Anything in this section is DANGEROUS and may PERMANENTLY damage your phone if you do any step wrong.
 Please carefully read all warnings and all instructions and make NO MISTAKE.
 Do not proceed if late at night or tired.

+> [!WARNING]
-!!!!
+> !!!!
 Warning reminder !!!!

-⚠️ Do not run all commands at once, instead run them one by one
+> ⚠️ Do not run all commands at once, instead run them one by one

-⚠️ DO NOT MAKE ANY TYPO!
+> ⚠️ DO NOT MAKE ANY TYPO!
 Parted is a *very* delicate tool, you MAY BREAK YOUR DEVICE PERMANENTLY WITH BELOW COMMANDS IF YOU DO THEM WRONG!

-⚠️ If you see any warning, or error, it is not normal.
+> ⚠️ If you see any warning, or error, it is not normal.
 Contact us on telegram

-⚠️ You can kill things if you do below's steps wrong
+> ⚠️ You can kill things if you do below's steps wrong

 ---